Trusted WordPress tutorials, when you need them most.

 Method 3.
 Add WooCommerce Subscriptions for Memberships and Courses

-Are you creating a membership site or selling online courses and want to set up subscription payments for your visitors?
+If you’re creating a membership site or selling online courses, you’ll need a way to set up recurring subscription payments for your users.
+This is where MemberPress comes in.

 MemberPress membership page

-To do this, navigate to MemberPress » Rules and click ‘Add New’.
+To do this, navigate to MemberPress » Rules and click ‘Add New.’

 MemberPress rule settings

-Then, select the membership level you want to give access to the products.
+Then, simply select the membership level you want to give access to the products.
 In this case, we’re only giving our ‘Monthly Subscription’ members access to the products in our store.

 Configure membership rule